rednafi/rednafi.com/content/python/mixins.md

 Python's standard library.
 The name `ABC` stands for *Abstract Base Class*.
 The interface class needs to inherit from this `ABC`class and all the abstract methods need to be decorated using the `abstractmethod` decorator.
-If your knowledge on decorators are fuzzy, checkout this in-depth article on [python decorators].
+If your knowledge on decorators are fuzzy, checkout this in-depth article on python decorators[^1].

-Although, it seems like `ICalc` has merely inherited from the `ABC` class, under the hood, a [metaclass] `ABCMeta` gets attached to the interface which essentially makes sure that you can't instantiate this class independently.
+Although, it seems like `ICalc` has merely inherited from the `ABC` class, under the hood, a metaclass[^2] `ABCMeta` gets attached to the interface which essentially makes sure that you can't instantiate this class independently.
 Let's try to do so and see what happens:

 ```python
 i = ICalc()